ShammyLevva/FTAnalyzer/docs/index.md

 ### Documentation Website

 The [documentation](./Documentation) is similarly in need of some updating.
-It's a work in progress and I tend to focus on new features rather than documnetation.
+It's a work in progress and I tend to focus on new features rather than documentation.
 If anyone would like to assist updating the documentation I'd be happy to accept their assistance.

 ### Facebook, Support Site & Twitter

-The [Support website](facebook.com/FTAnalyzer) is hosted as a group on Facebook.
+The [Support website](facebook.com/FTAnalyzer) is hosted as a page on Facebook.
+The [User Group](facebook.com/groups/ftanalyzer) is also on Facebook.
 The Twitter account is @FTAnalyzer note I don't check twitter very often so easiest is to raise an issue on the [issues site](www.ftanalyzer.com/issues)

 ### Initial Features